Ahmed-A-Torky/BUE-AI-in-Structural-Engineering-August-2024/README.md

 Course Highlights:
 1. Introduction to AI in Structural Engineering:
    - Understand the fundamentals of AI and its applications in the field of structural engineering.
-   - Explore real-world case studies showcasing successful implementation of AI techniques.
+   - Explore real-world case studies showcasing the successful implementation of AI techniques.

 2. Python Programming for Structural Engineers:
    - Learn Python programming from scratch, with a focus on practical applications within structural engineering.